tylertaewook/arduino-turret/README.md

 * [Bluetooth COM connection with WinForms App]
 * [720p Wireless Webcam Feed]

-The main arduino board is made of three levels: main Arduino-UNO, Quad-Relay sheild, and a custom shield to solder rest of the components.
+The main arduino board is made of three levels: main Arduino-UNO, Quad-Relay sheild, and a custom shield with the rest of the components.

 ![Arduino Setup](/Images/Turret/inside.JPEG)